As veganism gains momentum around the world, it seems there are now more vegetarian and vegan musicians than ever before.

 When longtime vegetarian Mýa went vegan, she experienced a world of benefits.
 She has since declared she is “vegan for life.”
 The R&B artist credits her plant-based diet for helping her beat anemia.
 “I thought you had to have meat to have protein and get your iron, and that’s just false information,” she said in a video for PETA.

-She explained that she no longer gets sick since ditching animal products and thanks her healthy diet for her clear skin and “fountain of youth.”
+She explained that she no longer gets sick since ditching animal products and thanks her healthy diet for her clear skin and “fountain of youth.
+“It’s done wonders for my entire life,” she explained.

 American singer-songwriter Ariana Grande adopted a plant-based diet in 2013.
-She told the Mirror the following year, “I love animals more than I love most people, not kidding.”
+She told the Mirror the following year: “I love animals more than I love most people, not kidding.”
+She continued: “But I am a firm believer in eating a full plant-based, whole food diet that can expand your life length and make you an all-round happier person.”

 Canadian musician Bryan Adams, the artist behind the 1985 hit “Summer of ’69,” is a vocal supporter of the vegan movement.
-The singer-songwriter said last year that ditching animal products (and sugar) was the “best thing I ever did for myself.”
+The singer-songwriter said in 2018 that ditching animal products (and sugar) was the “best thing I ever did for myself.”

 Adams frequently urges his fans to think twice about what’s on their own plates (even his Instagram bio encourages people to go vegan).
-Earlier this year, he warned his fans to ignore “meat industry propaganda,” especially the myth that meat is needed for protein.
-In September he took a stand against whale hunting, saying there’s “no need” to hunt the “magnificent giants.”
+In 2019, he warned his fans to ignore “meat industry propaganda,” especially the myth that meat is needed for protein.
+He also took a stand against whale hunting, saying there’s “no need” to hunt the “magnificent giants.”
 He added, “The future is recognizing that killing animals for food is [expletive] up the planet.”

-Jermaine Dupri has been vegan for more than 12 years.
+Jermaine Dupri has been vegan for more than a decade.
 The American rapper first dipped his toes into plant-based eating by participating in a 25-day cleanse.
 “The energy I had, the way I felt, I just tried to figure out at that point how could I keep this same feeling.
-People were like, ‘well you should be vegan,'” he said last year for a campaign that encouraged people to “feel the beets, lose the meats, go vegan.”
+People were like, ‘well you should be vegan,’” he said for a PETA campaign that encouraged people to “feel the beets, lose the meats, go vegan.”

 “The vegan lifestyle, to me, is the best lifestyle.
 And I want to get the world into this,” the Grammy Award-winner said.

-American musician Moby hasn’t kept quiet about his animal rights activism and vegan lifestyle.
-The artist recently got a “vegan for life” tattoo on his neck.
-“I’ve been a vegan for almost 32 years, so getting this tattoo seemed like a pretty safe bet,” he wrote on Instagram last month.
+This musician hasn’t kept quiet about his animal rights activism and vegan lifestyle.
+Moby even has a “vegan for life” tattoo on his neck.
+“I’ve been a vegan for almost 32 years, so getting this tattoo seemed like a pretty safe bet,” he wrote on Instagram.

 In 2018, Moby sold his personal record collection—which featured more than 1,000 records—and more than 100 pieces of music equipment and donated the money to PCRM, a non-profit research organization that promotes a plant-based diet for optimal health.
 The same year, he sold his house in New York—which is worth $1,300,000—and donated a portion of the proceeds to his animal rights foundation.